 I trembled as he approached.
 He put a hard hand on my shoulder, then pulled me in.
 I barely reached his chest as we embraced and could no longer hold my tears.
 When I’d left, my big brother had been skinnier than a goat, and now he looked like he could rip a goat apart.
 The warmth and cold from so many memories flowed through me.

 I choked on my sorrow and cried out.
-Betil was dead, too!?
-Mother bedridden!?
-There were others I wanted to ask about —aunts and uncles and cousins — but what did it matter?
+Betil was dead, too?
+Mother bedridden?
+There were others I wanted to ask about — aunts and uncles and cousins — but what did it matter?
 They’d all been dead to me, anyway, because I was certain I’d never see them again.
 But now, my brother stood before me, twice the width of his image in my memories.
 A man, fully grown.
 A khagan, like our father.
-A besieger, of the city where I’d been hostage for eight years.
-Did he come for me?
-No, why would he?
-Surely I wasn’t worth a whole horde.
+A besieger of the city where I’d been a hostage for eight years.

 “Why are you here?”
 I asked, struggling to shut out my tears.
-Though we’d hugged and talked of our loved ones, there was still an icy air between us, and the Shah had asked me to be quick and leave catching up for later.
+Though we’d hugged and talked of our loved ones, there was still an icy air between us, and the Shah had asked me to be quick and leave recollecting for later.

 “Beloved sister, I think you know well the crimes your captors have committed upon your tribe, upon the Sylgiz.”